golang-leipzig/golang-leipzig.github.io/content/_index.md

 organizing this (just [drop me an email](mailto:martin.czygan@gmail.com); we have a few nice ideas for events already, but help is always appreciated

+## Want to host a meetup at your company?

+Your company uses Go or wants to look into it?
+Why not connect with the local Go community by hosting a user group event?
+[Let's talk](mailto:martin.czygan@gmail.com).

 ## Meetup log

 We try to sum up every meetup in a short blog post: